Ameenrehman/TradeSocio-DevOpsTask/README.md

 Curl: `http://api-app-service-ameen2607-dev.apps.rm3.7wse.p1.openshiftapps.com/api` .

-As routes are used to access the application , they cant be curl, so instead use the exposed service of the app to route it.
+As routes are used to access the application , they cant be curl, so instead use the exposed service of the app to curl it.